isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Cucumber.md

 <section>
 	<img title="Photo by Jacqueline Chua." src="/images/Plants/Cucumber_JacChua.jpg">

-<p>Tomatoes are a popular crop grown in home and Community Gardens and are often considered one of the most desirable crops for new gardeners to try.
-There are many Tomato cultivars, with the most common varieties seen in Singapore being heat-tolerant cherry tomato varieties.
-Tomatoes are usually red but can also come in other colours like yellow or pink, and range in shape and size depending on the cultivar.</p>
-<p>Ripe Tomatoes can be eaten raw, in soup, roasted or made into sauces.</p>
-<p>As an annual crop, these plants do well as part of scheduled crop rotation.</p>
+<p>Cucumbers are a classic fruit eaten raw, in stews or preserved.
+They come in many cultivars with oblong fruits that range from small and green to large and yellow.
+Most varieties, particularly the ones eaten raw for salads, should be harvested when they are immature and not bitter .</p>
+<p>An annual crop, these plants are often grown in rotation with other fruiting climbers. </p>
-<p>This plant is part of the Solanum or Nightshade family, which includes other popular edible fruits like Brinjals and Chillies.</p>
+<p>This plant is part of the Cucurbita or Melon family, which includes other popular edible fruits like Bitter Gourd, Winter melon, and Pumpkin.</p>
 	<br>
 </section>